 Under Solvency II regulations and guidance, the value of any net shareholder deferred tax assets must be deducted from Tier 1 own funds and recognised as Tier 3.
 Deferred tax assets and liabilities are netted where legal offset is permitted.
-At 31 December 2016, Standard Life International has recognised a net deferred tax asset of £4,389k as Tier 3 Capital.
+At 31 December 2017, there was no recognition of net deferred tax asset as Tier 3 Capital.